JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `classesDirs`
 {#instrumentCode-classesDirs}

-The list of directories with compiled classes.
+Specifies the list of directories with compiled classes.

 {style="narrow"}
 Type